 Bank Secrecy Support Specialist supports the day-to-day anti-money laundering monitoring, training, and compliance requirements.
-Performs customer account auditing to identify suspicious activity patterns with software tools and automated alerts.
-Being a Bank Secrecy Support Specialist prepares required reports of suspicious transactions for further review.
-Maintains records in the system or database.
-Additionally, Bank Secrecy Support Specialist provides administrative support and assistance for investigations of suspicious activity.
-Understands banking regulations such as the US Bank Secrecy Act (BSA) or other governmental anti-money laundering laws.
-Requires a high school diploma.
+Maintains and audits records and prepares required reports of suspicious transactions for further review.
+Being a Bank Secrecy Support Specialist provides administrative support and assistance for investigations of suspicious activity.
+Understands banking regulations such as the US Bank Secrecy Act (BSA) and/or other governmental anti-money laundering laws.
+Additionally, Bank Secrecy Support Specialist may require an associate degree.
 Typically reports to a supervisor.
 The Bank Secrecy Support Specialist works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
 To be a Bank Secrecy Support Specialist typically requires 1-3 years of related experience.

 Find out Job Distribution by:Years of Experience